 If your schedule restricts you from visiting The Louvre at night, then Wednesday is the best time to see The Louvre.
 While many would assume the beginning of the week is the best time to check out the museum, Mondays are often the museum’s busiest day.
 Chateau de Versailles closes on Mondays driving up foot traffic in the city, particularly at major tourist attractions including The Louvre.
 Tuesdays is out of the question as the museum is closed.

 Booking Tickets in Advance when you Plan on Visiting The Louvre

-Whenever you plan on visiting The Louvre, there are a few preparations you should definitely make before your arrival.
-First, and most importantly, buy your tickets in advance.
-If not, you are undoubtedly going to be subjected to much longer wait times.
-Keep in mind that during peak season (roughly late May to the end of August) lines of tourists visiting The Louvre can stretch around the block.
+First, and most importantly, buy your tickets in advance if you don’t want to stand and wait for a long time.
 To buy advance tickets we recommend going through Tiqets.com, a website that sends your tickets directly to your smartphone after purchase so there’s no need to print out your tickets beforehand.
 For visiting The Louvre, we also recommend downloading the app Affluences which let’s you track the museum’s foot traffic in real time.